 Zoom issue #4: Background noise

 To solve this issue, the host can mute all participants on entry.
-This means that everyone will have their mic turned off by default as soon as they join a meeting, which will prevent any possible background noise.
-This can be done by clicking the “Participants” button in the taskbar, selecting the “More” option, and then clicking on “Mute Participants on Entry.”
+This means that everyone will have their mic turned off by default when they join a meeting.
+This will prevent any possible background noise.
+You can do this by clicking the Participants button in the taskbar, selecting the 3-dot More option, and then clicking on Mute Participants upon Entry.

-You’ll also see a “Mute All” button after clicking on “Participants” that can be used throughout the meeting if people unmute themselves and background noise starts creeping in.
+You’ll also see a Mute All button after clicking on Participants.
+It can be used throughout the meeting if people unmute themselves and background noise creeps in.

-Zoom issue #5: Activation email wasn’t delivered
+Zoom issue #6: Activation email not arriving

-In case your Zoom account is managed by your company and you don’t get the activation email after 30 minutes, the administrator should whitelist the firstname.lastname@example.org email along with the following IP addresses:
+In case your Zoom account is managed by your company, and you don’t get the activation email after 30 minutes, the administrator should whitelist the firstname.lastname@example.org email along with the following IP addresses:

-Zoom issue #6: 40-minute limit and more
+Zoom issue #7: 40-minute limit and more

 Another limitation is that you can’t record to the cloud, which means that sharing a recording with your team is a bit more time-consuming.
 Free users can record a meeting to their device, after which they can upload the recording to Google Drive or any other similar service and then share it with others.
-This may or may not be a big deal to you, but it’s definitely something to keep in mind.
+This may or may not be a big deal to you, but it’s definitely something to consider.